-Anything that can be registered with and made available via the Ocean Network.
+Anything that can be registered with and made available via an Ocean Network.
 Examples include data sets, trained model parameters, pipelines, and data-cleaning services.

 Someone who has assets that they want to sell (or give away freely).
 An example is an almond distributor with 30 years of data about almond sales.